zapaishchykova/SegmentationReview/README.md

 [https://doi.org/10.1016/j.simpa.2023.100536](https://doi.org/10.1016/j.simpa.2023.100536)

-## Installing the extension
+## Installing the extension (stable version)

-You can install `SegmentationReview` from the 3D Slicer [extensions manager](https://slicer.readthedocs.io/en/latest/user_guide/extensions_manager.html).
+You can install `SegmentationReview` from the 3D Slicer [extensions manager](https://slicer.readthedocs.io/en/latest/user_guide/extensions_manager.html) from version 5.3.0.

 To open the extension manager, go to `View -> Extensions Manager` in the main menu.
 In the extensions manager, search for `SegmentationReview` and click  `Install` to install the extension.
 Once the extension is installed, switch to the `SegmentationReview` module by clicking `Modules -> SegmentationReview` in the main menu.